massimopizzol/moutreach/_posts/2018-08-30-LCA-wish-list.markdown

 ---
 layout: post
-title: "A whish list for LCA"
+title: "A wish list for LCA"
 date: 2018-08-30
 tags: [networking, life cycle assessment]
 excerpt: In a Stop-Start-Continue format